BleuBleu/FamiStudio/Docs/docs/instruments.md

 ![](images/EditEnvelopeRelease.png#center)

+## Copying envelopes

+Clicking on an envelope button and dragging it on another instrument will copy that envelope from the first to the second.
+Note that unlike FamiTracker, envelopes are not explicitly shared between instruments.
+Identical envelopes will be combined when exporting to FamiTone2, but it is your responsibility to optimize the content and ensure that you limit the number of unique envelopes.

+## Deleting envelopes

+Right-clicking on the icon of an envelope deletes it.

 ## Editing DPCM samples

 Clicking on the little icon next to the DPCM samples in the project explorer will open the piano roll in DPCM edition mode.

 ![](images/EditDPCM.png#center)

 Clicking anywhere on a note that does not have a DPCM sample associated will prompt you to open a .DMC file.
-No DMC edition tool is provided, you can use FamiTracker, RJDMC or any other tool.
+No DMC edition tool is provided, you can use [FamiTracker](http://famitracker.com/), [RJDMC](http://forums.famitracker.com/viewtopic.php?t=95) or any other tool.
 DPCM samples are assumed to have unique names and 2 samples with the same name will be assume to be the same.
 Double-clicking on an existing sample edits its pitch and toggle loop.
 Note that only notes between C1 and D6 are allowed to have DPCM samples.